Language Instruction for Newcomers to Canada

 - Permanent Resident or Individual with Refugee status

-For a full list of courses and course descriptions for this program, please click here.
+For a full list of courses and course schedules for this program, please click here.

-Language Instruction for Newcomers to Canada is made possible by the funding provided by Citizenship Immigration Canada.
+Language Instruction for Newcomers to Canada is made possible by the funding from Immigration, Refugees, and Citizenship Canada.

 There is continuous intake as space is available.